 *This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!

 Although the Loop is the “business” hub for the city, it is also the location of several of Chicago’s famous attractions, museums, architecture, cultural activities, and fantastic food choices.
+These attractive attributes make Loop one of the best Chicago neighborhoods to visit as a female solo traveler over 50.

 The Loop is one of six neighborhoods that make up the Chicago downtown community.